 This is a common problem for industries that evolve quickly.
 (FYI, Google has had seven logos over the last 20 years.)
 The instinct to rebrand is understandable; however, there is a difference between an old logo and an outdated logo.
 If you have a well-established brand, it’s best to do solid audience research before tossing the old one out.
 Again, the infamous Gap logo disaster saw a backlash because the brand tried to “modernize,” when consumers felt far more connected to the iconic logo.

 Example: Sometimes modernization is simply a subtle tweak.
 In 2016 Pentagram designed a new logo for Mastercard, creating a modern feel while retaining the iconic overlapping circles.
 It was a simple way to bring their ‘90s-inspired design into the future.

 As you surely know, people (especially millennials) want to align themselves with brands whose values they share.
-If you’ve crafted a strong brand strategy and articulated your core identity (your company’s vision, mission, and values), you should know what those are.
+If you’ve crafted a strong brand strategy and articulated your Brand Heart (your purpose, vision, mission, and values), you should know what your core principles are.

-However, if those have evolved or were not initially articulated when your brand identity was created, they may not be reflected in your brand identity.
+However, if your Brand Heart has evolved or wasn’t properly articulated when your brand identity was created, it may not be reflected in your brand identity.